 - Google Assistant compatible

 The Netatmo app looks a bit like they got the intern to come up with the user interface (UI).
 That said, it's hard to knock the functionality.

 There's a timeline, as you'd expect; all the sliders and settings we mentioned above and even a place where you can manage guest access by adding email addresses to which instructions can be sent regarding installing the app.
 You can also download videos direct to your mobile as often as you like.

-If you really want to get involved in some pointless smart home nonsense, then you can use Netamo's Smart Home Bot (which is currently in Beta).
+If you really want to get involved in some pointless smart home nonsense, then you can use Netamo's Smart Home Bot.
 Chat on Facebook Messenger with the bot and it will livestream and operate the floodlight.
 Full credit to the Netatmo devs for getting it to work.
 Less credit to the person who came up with the idea in the first place.